TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 f := float64(i)
 ```

+### Program output

+We often use the `Print`, `Println`, and `Printf` function from the built-in `fmt` package.
+-   Print
+    -   Aggregate passed-in parameters without adding space and new line character as delimiter, and print the result.
+-   Println
+    -   Aggregate parameters, adding space and new line character, and print the result.
+-   Printf
+    -   Aggregate parameters based on the passed-in template, without adding space and new line character, and print the result.
+    -   %t for boolean
+    -   %d for decimal number
+    -   %g for floating-point number
+    -   %s for string
+    -   %v for object
+    -   %T for type
+    -   %q for double-quoted string with special character escaping

 ### Array

 An array is a contiguous chunk of memory that has a fixed length, so the length is part of its type.